plforacle/mysql-enterprise-intro/setup-sakila/setup-sakila.md

     <copy>sudo setenforce 1</copy>
     ```

 6. SELinux is now  blocking MySQL from using the JavaScript files.
-Fix this by adding and applying the following  security labels to let SELinux know "these files belong to MySQL."
+Fix this by executing the following commands to grant the specific permissions needed for the JavaScript functionality.

+    - Generate the policy module from audit logs

         ```bash
-    <copy>sudo semanage fcontext -a -t mysql_lib_t "/usr/lib64/mysql/plugin/component_mle.so"
-sudo semanage fcontext -a -t mysql_lib_t "/usr/lib64/mysql/plugin/../private/libpolyglot.so" sudo restorecon -v /usr/lib64/mysql/plugin/component_mle.so sudo restorecon -v /usr/lib64/mysql/plugin/../private/libpolyglot.so </copy>
+        sudo grep -i libpolyglot /var/log/audit/audit.log | sudo audit2allow -M mysql_js
         ```

+    - Install the policy module

+        ```bash
+        sudo semodule -i mysql_js.pp
+        ```

-7. Restart MySQL:
+7. Restart MySQL to apply the changes:

     ```bash
     <copy>sudo systemctl restart mysqld </copy>